yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

     "./bad2.png"
     >}}

-Of course this isn’t acceptable, so [Docteh](https://github.com/Docteh) implemented the {{< gh-hovercard "8715" "necessary changes" >}} to workaround this issue under Windows.
+Of course this isn’t acceptable, so [Docteh](https://github.com/Docteh) implemented the {{< gh-hovercard "8715" "necessary changes" >}} to workaround this issue in Windows.

 {{< imgs
 	"./digits.png| Much better"
   >}}

-Following up with Asian only UI bugs, If the user started yuzu for example in Chinese and then switched to English, the Filter bar at the bottom and the game list columns at the top would remain untranslated, refusing to switch.
+Adding to the list of Asian-language-only UI bugs, if a user started yuzu, for example, in Chinese and then switched to English, the Filter bar at the bottom and the game list columns at the top would remain untranslated, refusing to switch.
 {{< gh-hovercard "8797" "Forcing Qt to retranslate" >}} these objects solves the issue, making Docteh happy.

-Docteh also implemented some {{< gh-hovercard "8741" "nice cleanups" >}} to the About dialog.
+Docteh implemented {{< gh-hovercard "8741" "a couple more UI fixes" >}} as well, cleaning up the About dialog and making the default Port number in the Direct Connect UI ignore translations.

 {{< single-title-imgs-compare
-	" "
+	"yuzu About dialog changes"
 	"./aboutbug.png"
 	"./aboutfix.png"
 >}}

-Users complained that the Control profiles drop down list had a too short character limit, not allowing them to be creative. german77 stepped up and {{< gh-hovercard "8783" "increased the character limit." >}}
+Users complained that the Controller Profile drop down list's character limit was too short, inhibiting their creativity. german77 stepped up and {{< gh-hovercard "8783" "increased the character limit." >}}

 ## Input improvements

-UI navigation with a controller is relatively recent in yuzu, so there is room for improvement.
+UI navigation with a controller is a relatively recent addition to yuzu, so there is room for improvement.
-An example reported by users is that if asking for the user profile at boot is enabled, the controller will be able to navigate the options and start the game, but it won’t be able to actually change the profile, or cancel the boot process.
+For example, users reported that if the "Prompt for user on game boot" feature is enabled, controller inputs will be able to navigate the options and start the game, but it won’t be able to actually change the profile or cancel the boot process.
 Newcomer [jonesyUK](https://github.com/jonesyUK) {{< gh-hovercard "8716" "solves both issues" >}} with a bit of Qt magic.
 Thank you!

-Some users prefer to depend on ds4windows instead of yuzu’s native support for game controllers.
+Some users prefer to depend on [DS4Windows](https://github.com/Ryochan7/DS4Windows) instead of yuzu’s native support for game controllers.
 While there is a good reason for that, it’s a simple way to have a single app handle XInput emulation, it can also lead to some interesting issues german77 discovered.
-For example, current versions of ds4windows can’t take two sequent vibration commands, producing a (depending on the person you ask) not very comfortable constant vibration.
+For example, current versions of DS4Windows can’t handle two subsequent vibration commands, producing (depending on the person you ask) an uncomfortable, constant vibration.
 To solve this brrrrrracing issue, german77 {{< gh-hovercard "8722" "added a small delay" >}} so the app doesn’t skip the stop signal.

 On a more colourful topic, and with the intention of fixing a bug with `Mario Party Superstars`, german77 spent many hours cooking {{< gh-hovercard "8724" "how to properly emulate controller colours," >}} with a side dish of fixing battery level icons too!